 The Pensioner’s Barrack was built in 1863 by the British Imperial Establishment and the Public Works Department of the Western Australia Colonial Government.
 Captain E.M.
 Grain and James Manning drew up the original design of the barracks which included wings extending either side of the arch.
 The wings consisted of a 120 rooms.
 Famed architect Richard Roach Jewell was responsible for the detail and the later additions.

-constructed by convict labour using hand made bricks from Brickfield Reserve, now Queens Garden.
+Convict labour was used to build the barracks and they used hand made bricks from Brickfield Reserve, now Queens Gardens.

 After the recall of the British troops in 1868, many of the soldiers stayed in Perth .
 By 1878 the Pensioners Guard was fully disbanded and some chose to live at the barracks until 1904 when it was converted to offices.
 Following the closure many retired to farming lots which had been granted to them in return for their services.

 In 1904 The Barrack became the Public Works Department headquarters.
 The Chief Engineer C.Y.O’Connor had his office immediately above the archway and it was from there that Goldfields Water Pipeline was planned.